The College Library

 Wadham IT will provide support for connecting personally owned computers to the network.
 Support for other issues is provided on a best efforts basis.
 It is imperative that users connecting to the network are proactive with regard to the security of their personally owned machines.
 This includes the regular installation of updates for both operating systems and antivirus software.

 It is strictly prohibited to illegally download copyright material.
 If the University receives a copyright infringement notice for a College member this matter will be dealt with very seriously.
 The individual will have their remote access account disabled.
 They will need to prove that the offending material has been removed from their device.
 The University's £50 administrative charge will be passed to the offender.
 Once this is all complete the remote access account will be enabled.
 Repeat offenders will be referred to the Dean.

 The College employs three full-time IT members of staff to provide support and assistance.
 Computing provisions are overseen by the IT Team with out-of-hour’s assistance from a Graduate Computing Assistant.
-IT staff are located on the ground floor of Staircase 17, and can be contacted on 77594, 77988 and 77995 during working hours, or by email to email@example.com.
+IT staff are located in rooms 5 & 6 of Holywell Court and can be contacted on 77594, 77988 and 77995 during working hours, or by email to firstname.lastname@example.org.
 The Graduate Computing Assistant is to be contacted via the Lodge.

 Whilst broad in their range of knowledge, the college IT provisions is a supplement to facilities available from individual departments and IT Services.

 The McCall MacBain Graduate Centre is a dedicated facility for Wadham’s graduate students.
 The Graduate Centre provides a modern, year-round, centrally-located study space to both taught and research students, and social space to which all MCR members are welcome.